odpi/egeria-docs/site/docs/connectors/index.md

 | [Open Lineage Janus Connector](/connectors/governance-daemon/open-lineage-janus-connector) | The Open Lineage connectors provide plugins to the [Open Lineage Server](/services/open-lineage-services) that allow the Open Lineage Services to connect with databases.

-### Archive Services
+### Repository Governance Services

----8<-- "docs/connectors/archive/archive-service-intro.md"
+---8<-- "docs/connectors/repository-governance/repository-governance-service-intro.md"

-There are currently no archive services supplied by Egeria.
+There are currently no repository governance services supplied by Egeria.

-??? education "Further information relating to Archive Services"
+??? education "Further information relating to Repository Governance Services"

-    - [Configuring an engine host](/guides/admin/servers/configuring-an-engine-host) to understand how to set up the [Engine Host](/concepts/engine-host) server where the governance action services run.
+    - [Configuring an engine host](/guides/admin/servers/configuring-an-engine-host) to understand how to set up the [Engine Host](/concepts/engine-host) server where the repository governance services run.
-    - [Setting up a governance engine content pack](/guides/developer/open-metadata-archive/creating-governance-engine-content-packs) to create an [archive engine](/concepts/archive-engine) definition to load into a [Metadata Access Store](/concepts/metadata-access-store).
+    - [Setting up a governance engine content pack](/guides/developer/open-metadata-archive/creating-governance-engine-content-packs) to create a [repository governance engine](/concepts/repository-governance-engine) definition to load into a [Metadata Access Store](/concepts/metadata-access-store).
-    - [Writing an archive service](/guides/developer/archive-services/overview) to understand how to write an archive service.
+    - [Writing a repository governance service](/guides/developer/archive-services/overview) to understand how to write a repository governance service.

 ## Runtime connectors